danielin917/Alignr/README.md

 # Alignr

 Alignr performs both global and local alignment on amino acid sequence files in FASTA format based on the Needleman-Wunsch and Smith-Waterman algorithms.
-It will also calculate the empirical P-Value score of these alignments by performing random shuffles and aligning against the second sequence.
+It will also calculate the empirical P-Value score of these alignments by performing random shuffles and aligning against these shuffled sequences.

 The following command will build the executable.
 C++11 features are used so c++0x is a required flag for the compiler.